Familial DNA Searches

 With written or unwritten policies, some states allow reporting of partial DNA matches, while others do not.
 Some states allow the reporting of partial match information but do not allow explicit searches for familial DNA.
 Places which allow partial match reporting might have a stated procedure in place setting out how and when to do so, or might make such decisions on a case by case basis.

 Familial DNA searches are one way for investigators to discover new evidence in a case.
-If you're facing criminal charges based on a familial DNA search or if you object to the providing DNA to authorities, you may want to contact a skilled criminal defense attorney can advise you of your options and ensure that your rights are protected.
-Contact a local attorney today for a free case review.
+If you're facing criminal charges based on a familial DNA search or if you object to providing DNA to authorities, you may want to contact a skilled criminal defense attorney who can advise you of your options and ensure that your rights are protected.